Dedication Saturday, September 28, 2013 - Photo by Lenny Lepola

 August 14, 2010

-Rosecrans is the only major general from the Civil War without a statue.
-He was instrumental in seeing that statues were erected for others but somehow he was overlooked by his peers.
+Rosecrans was the only major general from the Civil War without a statue.
+He was instrumental in seeing that statues were erected for others but somehow, he was overlooked by his peers.

 Movement is afoot to rectify this error.
 Tom Paul, who portrays General Rosecrans in many reenactments and living history pageants, spearheaded the campaign.